ggxchain/documentation/docs/glossary.md

 ## Safety

-The property of a distributed system indicating that the system will properly meet all invariants; that is, that nothing "bad" ever happens to the data (such as it being corrupted).
+The property of a distributed system indicates that the system will properly meet all invariants; that is, that nothing "bad" ever happens to the data (such as it being corrupted).

 ## Session certificate